 Michael Becerra

-I got my start as a sleep technician in Garland, Texas, where patients told me I helped them feel calm and heard during a vulnerable medical exam.
-That feedback guided me into rehabilitation counseling.
-I entered the field in 2004 and still rely on the same core approach from night shift: steady the person, set a plan, and help them move forward.
+I started my career as a sleep technician in Garland, Texas.
+Patients often told me I made them feel calm and understood during a vulnerable medical exam, and that experience nudged me toward rehabilitation counseling.
+I entered the field in 2004, and the same night-shift approach still guides my work: steady the person, create a plan, and help them move forward.

-Today I am taking an independent path in clinical work, research, training, and opportunity-building after years on the tenure track.
-Higher education is contracting, but quality training still matters.
-I am focused on building the future workforce—clinical mental health, family, and vocational rehabilitation counselors—and serving my community with practical access to care, clear plans that use new technologies, and partner-led support.
+Today I am following an independent path in clinical work, research, training, and opportunity-building after years on the tenure track.
+Higher education is shrinking, but the need for solid training remains.
+I am committed to preparing the next generation of clinical mental health, family, and vocational rehabilitation counselors and to serving my community with practical access to care, clear plans that use new technologies, and partner-led support.